AlexGustafsson/drop/README.md

 #### Frontend

-The frontend is written entirely in TypeScript without using any framework (it's a single page).
+The frontend is written entirely in TypeScript using React and built using Vite.
 The app uses a web worker to handle the encryption and uploading of files in the background.
 The entire source is found in the `frontend` directory.

 The only top-level build command available for the frontend is `make build/frontend`, which builds the frontend and outputs it to the `build/frontend` directory.
 For development, it's recommended to use the available commands via yarn or NPM instead.